How To Manage Agency Cash Flow

 “We would triage the casualties.
 You have to save the life.
 So that means you might have to put a tourniquet on and stop the bleeding of a leg.
 And that's hard to do as a business owner because I’m the person who hired these people,” Trevor shares.

 On the other hand, Dan has remained working with past employees on different terms.
-He recommends that if you have to let good people go because of cash flow issues, look for ways to keep them within the agency ecosystem.
+He recommends that if you have to let good people go because of cash flow statement issues, look for ways to keep them within the agency ecosystem.

 “We only had to let go of one person because of over-staffing and that was also right when Covid hit in 2020,” Dan explains.
 “Even though it was an unpleasant experience, the byproduct of that was this person moved to a freelance role and they continued to work with us for another 12 months.”